Milinkov-N/strategem-hero/README.md

 ## Game Files

-As of now in version 0.7.\* the only game file is sqlite database located in folders as follows:
+Game files location follows as is:

 - Windows: `C:\Users\<User>\AppData\Roaming\strategem-hero`
 - MacOS: `$HOME/Library/Application Support/strategem-hero`
 - Linux: `$HOME/.local/share/strategem-hero`

-And for each minor or major version there is different folder (mostly for me to not worry about database migrations).
+And for each minor or major version there is different folder to not corrupt your save files.

 > Note: `strategem-hero delete-data` command deletes whole game folder.